coly-technologies/coly-technologies.github.io/coly-api.md

 The error codes possible to get from the match endpoint are:

 ```
-Person::NotFound
+Tenant::NotFound
 ```

 ```
 Group::NotFound
 ```

-These are described in the person and group routes.
+These are described in the tenant and group routes.